Breadcrumb

 UDS+ will provide multiple benefits to health centers by:

-• Improving data quality and the ability of health centers and HRSA to communicate the complexity of the patient populations served.
+• Improving data quality and the ability of health centers and us to communicate the complexity of the patient populations served

 Organizations at the local, state, and federal level will also use UDS+ data to provide targeted T/TA and advance quality improvement research to improve access to high-quality, cost-effective care.
 Read more about patient privacy under Why patient-level data is important.